 Chris said my book triggered a lot of memories for him, one of them being the warm beer for sale for five cents a chit at the shack on Bikini.
 “It was terrible,” said Chris.

-Chris was a 20-year Navy man, but I only served four years.
+Chris was a 20-year Navy man.
 He was one of the lucky ones from Operation Crossroads who didn’t suffer any aftereffects from exposure to radiation.
-There aren’t many of us “atomic vets” from Crossroads left, and we agreed to keep in touch.
+There aren’t many of us “atomic vets” from Crossroads left, and he and I agreed to keep in touch.
 The next time we get together, we’ll meet for lunch at Sam’s on the waterfront in Tiburon … a fitting place for two old salts.

-Operation Crossroads – Lest We Forget! is available in print and for Kindle from Amazon.com.
+Operation Crossroads – Lest We Forget! is available in print and for Kindle from Amazon.